PT-Akar-Inti-Teknologi/Flutter_Guidelines/content/learning_center/ci_cd/setup_firebase_distribution.md

     - Appfile which defines configuration information that is global to your app
     - Fastfile which defines the "lanes" that drive the behavior of fastlane

-- delete Gemfile.lock and then move the fastlane directory and the Gemfile, into <project_app>. this is neccessary since we want to put it in app directory and not in android but if we do it here at the start we will have some trouble when running fastlane init since it will also want us to generate for IOS

 ## Configuring Fastlane

 - on fastlane directory fin Fastfile